Students do not pay additional tuition fees to the host institution when studying abroad at an exchange partner institution.

 Further details are available from the Erasmus & Study Abroad Office.

 Disclaimer: Erasmus + funding will be available for as a long as the UK/the University continues to participate in the programme and will cover successful applications for the 2019/20 academic year.
 However, we cannot guarantee that Erasmus + grant funding will be available in subsequent academic year(s) due to the uncertainty surrounding Brexit negotiations.
-For up-to-date information, please refer to www.erasmusplus.org.uk.
+For up-to-date information, please refer to the BREXIT student FAQs page and www.erasmusplus.org.uk.
 The University of Reading will be in the same position as other UK HE participants in the Erasmus+ programme.

 University of Reading Placement Bursary (anywhere)